 However there are some problems that require hard core science/tech innovation and these ventures that are too risky for Legacy VC.
 Think cure for cancer, clean energy or technology that will safely reverse global warming.

-The sort of ventures getting funded through ICOs would never have got through the Legacy VC gauntlet (with endless VC chants of “come back when you are more mature”).
+The sort of ventures getting funded through ICOs would never have got through the Legacy VC gauntlet (with endless VC chants of “come back when you have more traction”).
 Legacy VC would never have funded Ethereum for example.
 In the traditional funding model, ventures with a risk profile as high as Ethereum (both technical and market risk) would have either not got funding through the traditional Angel/VC route or would have got $100k Seed and then fallen into the Series A Chasm due to lack of capital to execute properly.
 That all changed in the Long Hot Summer of ICO in 2017, when a new breed of entrepreneur raised more money Pre MVP than ye olde entrepreneur used to raise in an IPO (Tezos, Bancor etc).
 The market jury is still out on the class of 2017 ventures, but the market has given its verdict on the class of 2014 led by Ethereum.

 You can say that the people who bough ETH in 2014 were crazy or just dumb lucky.
 They could reply that they are at least rich as well as crazy/dumb lucky.
 The fact, uncomfortable as this is for Legacy VC, is that they were not crazy or dumb lucky.
 They could evaluate technology/science risk, in this case the technology/science risk of building a decentralised operating system far better than “professional” investors.